UsmanMazhar634/Voting-machine/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version:
+* Ruby version: My project is compatible with 2.7.3

-* System dependencies
+* System dependencies: All the dependencies are placed in gemfile.
+Just run bindle install.

-* Configuration
+* Configuration: Just clone my project.
+And run bundle install.

 * Database creation: postgresql

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+* Database initialization: Seeded admin as instruted.
+You have to create other users.

-* Deployment instructions
+* Deployment instructions: Deployed on Heroku

 * ...